Gemma Phillips

 Creative Director

-With twenty years in advertising, including eight as a Creative Director at Saatchi & Saatchi, I have built a career at the intersection of world-class creativity and meaningful cultural impact.
-My work is driven by a clear ambition: to use creativity as a force to change systems, shift policy and transform how society sees women, parents and caregivers.
+With almost twenty years in advertising, including eight as a Creative Director at Saatchi & Saatchi, Gemma has built a career at the intersection of world-class creativity and meaningful cultural impact.
+Her work is driven by a clear ambition: to use creativity as a force to change systems, shift policy and transform how society sees women, parents and caregivers.